DangNguyenGit/Planning/General.md

 **A General List of Changes and Modifications We Plan To Make**

 1. Intro Sequence (INTRO SEQUENCE SCRAPPED) or Menu Page (COMPLETE)
-2. Perks / Power-Ups (Bonus Gameplay Material for Players) (IN-PROGRESS)
+2. Perks / Power-Ups (Bonus Gameplay Material for Players) (COMPLETE)
-3. Improvements in the Look of the Game (Player Platform, Background, the Ball) (SOME PARTs SCRAPPED)
+3. Improvements in the Look of the Game (Player Platform, Background, the Ball) (SOME PARTS SCRAPPED)
 4. Game Over Page (COMPLETE)
+5. Music (COMPLETE)

 **Why we Decided on these Changes:**